taikedz/cbz-downloader/README.md

 ### Supported sites

 This is the list of sites cbzdl knows how to download from.
+The author's main interest is manga hence the heavy manga-oriented support, but any comic hosting site should be supportable.

 * Mangakakalot (including manganelo.com)
 * MangaFox (fanfox.net)